ItsLoganWarner/export-tool/README.md

 - Currently only works on unzipped exports.
 In the future I hope to add support for zipped.
 - Twincharged engine forced induction values cannot currently be edited, due to the nuances of my current parsing implementation.
+- Does not currently work on multi-car files

 ## Planned Future Features
 The current feature list and planned future features (I'll try to update this in order that I plan to do them often as I can)